sheema-shamil/Bot-Battlr/README.md

 > Note: If you are going to attempt these advanced deliverables, please be sure
 > to have a working commit with all the Core Deliverables first!

-As a user, you should be able to:

-- Choose if I want to enlist a bot into my army or just see their data.
-Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
-BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
-Your app could look like the following: